-Origin and antiquity of man.
-Theories of human descent.
-Classification of races.
+Classifi-Origin and antiquity of man.
+Theories of human descent. cation of races.
 Origin and early development of civilization.
+Year course (3-3).

 51A-51B.
 The American Indian.

 Pre-Columbian cultures of the American Indian.
 The origin and migration of New World peoples.
 Industries, arts, crafts, social organization, religion and other phases of American Indian civilization.
 The first semester presents a general introduction to New World culture with especial attention to the tribes north of Mexico, while the second semester is concerned primarily with the civilizations of Mexico, Central and South America.